DataMagician/datamagician.github.io/_pages/about.md

 [zaphod]: https://en.wikipedia.org/wiki/Zaphod_Beeblebrox

 ## In the beginning...
+There was actually quite a bit more in the beginning - I've got some more to write here.
+I've been having fun diving into the internet archive for some of these links too much.
+{: .notice}

+## Starting work
+I started work a long time ago

+### Working at an actual ISP?!
 I started out work in the mid 90's at a [local dial-up Internet Service Provider][niia] providing technical support, and eventually working my way to webmaster.
 I still laugh about the [prices for internet access and selling Netscape on